openmrv/MRV/Modules_2/ccdc.md

 *   Calculate land cover change between two or more dates

-## Classify time series segments
+#### Classify time series segments

-This result of this part of the tutorial will be an image with bands corresponding to the pixel’s _nth _land cover label for _n_-bands.
+This result of this part of the tutorial will be an image with bands corresponding to the pixel’s _n_ th land cover label for _n_-bands.
 In other words, band 1 is the first segment’s classification, band 2 is the second, and so on.
 Theoretically, a pixel can have dozens of segments.
 That is very rare, however, since the changes correspond to land change occurring within that pixel.
 Thus, to reduce computational intensity we limit the number of segments that are classified in this application to 6 per pixel.

 The first step is to load the [app](https://code.earthengine.google.com/?scriptPath=users%2Fparevalo_bu%2Fgee-ccdc-tools%3AAPPS%2Fclassify_app), you should see a panel like this appear: